 Look for Weak Spots

 While securing the tarp, be sure to also survey the portable shelter parts for any wear and tear.
-If there is any rust, or worn patches in the cover this could lead to a collapse in the winter months from heavy snow falls.
+If there is any rust or worn patches in the cover this could lead to a collapse in the winter months from heavy snowfalls.
 Take care of these issues in advance of inclement weather – you’ll be glad you did.

 Replace the Cover

 Even if you don’t see any gaping holes in the cover, you might want to replace it before the winter or use a patch kit to stop the tear from spreading.
-Replacement covers should always be purchase to fit the dwelling snuggly and should be made of the same high quality material recommended by the manufacturer.
+Replacement covers should always be purchased to fit the dwelling snuggly and should be made of the same high-quality material recommended by the manufacturer.
 If you want to extend the lifespan of your portable shelter and the items it’s covering, then choosing a quality replacement cover from a retailer you trust is key.

 Shop Shelters of America for a wide variety of shelter types kits and accessories needed to maintain your portable shelter.